mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 Bidirectional mirroring may cause conflicts.

-If you configure a GitLab repository to both pull from, and push to, the same remote source, there is no guarantee that either repository will update correctly.
-If you set up a repository for bidirectional mirroring, you should prepare for the likely conflicts by deciding who will resolve them and how they will be resolved.
+If you configure a GitLab repository to both pull from, and push to, the same remote source, there is no guarantee that either repository updates correctly.
+If you set up a repository for bidirectional mirroring, you should prepare for the likely conflicts by deciding who resolves them and how.

-Rewriting any mirrored commit on either remote will cause conflicts and mirroring to fail.
+Rewriting any mirrored commit on either remote causes conflicts and mirroring to fail.
 This can be prevented by [mirroring only protected branches](#mirror-only-protected-branches).

 You should [protect the branches](../protected_branches.md) you wish to mirror on both